tmpfs/prism/doc/readme.md

 ## Bugs

 Some third-party components break the idiom of `style` being an array or object and enforce object only.
 There is currently no easy way to flatten the `style` array to an object for these component implementations.
+The best solution for now is to ask the author to fix the `propType`, otherwise just fork it and fix it.

 ## License